Swanand33/prompt-engineering-playground/README.md

 ### 5. Persona-Based Prompting
 Tailor responses by adopting specific personas and communication styles.

-## 🤝 Contributing
+## Contributing
-Contributions are welcome!
-Please read the CONTRIBUTING.md for details.
+Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## 📄 License
+## License
- MIT
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 💡 About the Author
+##  About the Author
 **Swanand Potnis**
 - LinkedIn: www.linkedin.com/in/swanandpotnis
 - GitHub: https://github.com/Swanand33

-## 🌐 Connect & Learn More
-Explore the fascinating world of prompt engineering and AI interaction!